 ICSE Class 10 Chemistry Syllabus is provided here in detail.
 The syllabus contains an overview of the topics which students have to study throughout the academic year.
 It also helps ICSE Class 10 students in planning their studies in an organised way.
-The syllabus is prepared by the council and contains the complete detail on course structure and subtopics related to Chemistry subject.
-The syllabus created by the ICSE board will help in building the concepts for the next class and engineering & medical entrance exams.
+The syllabus is prepared by the council and contains complete detail on course structure and subtopics related to the Chemistry subject.
+The syllabus created by the ICSE will help in learning the concepts for the next class and also for engineering and medical entrance exams.

-Chemistry exam pattern for ICSE Class 10 will give an overview of the exact question paper pattern and marks distribution.
+The Chemistry exam pattern for the ICSE Class 10 will give an overview of the exact question paper pattern and mark distribution.
 It will help students to understand the essential topics that need to be prepared effectively.
-Students should go through the exam pattern before starting their preparation.
+They grasp the exam pattern before starting their preparation.

 ICSE Class 10 Chemistry (Theory Paper) Exam Pattern

-There is one paper of 2 hours duration of 80 marks and Internal Assessment of practical work carrying 20 marks.
+There is one paper of 2 hours duration of 80 marks and an Internal Assessment of practical work carrying 20 marks.
 The paper is divided into two sections: Section I (40 marks) and Section B (40 marks).
 Section I (compulsory) contains short answer questions on the entire syllabus.
 Section II contains six questions.
 Students are required to answer any four of these six questions.

 |ICSE Class 10 Chemistry Paper Pattern (2 Hrs)|